 This article was published in Australian Dictionary of Biography, Volume 2, (MUP), 1967

-Sir John Jamison (1776-1844), physician, landowner and constitutional reformer, was born at Carrickfergus, Antrim, Ireland, the eldest son of Thomas Jamison, who arrived in the colony as surgeon's mate in the First Fleet.
+Sir John Jamison (1776-1844), physician, landowner and constitutional reformer, was born at Carrickfergus, Antrim, Ireland, the eldest son of Thomas Jamison and his wife Rebecca, who arrived in the colony as surgeon's mate in the First Fleet.
 After education at the University of St Andrews (M.D., 1808) he joined the navy and served in many parts of the world.
 In 1809, while physician in the hospital ship Gorgon with the Baltic Fleet, he was instrumental in curbing a serious outbreak of scurvy in the Swedish navy.
 This work, which was carried out in the face of great opposition and ignorance, earned him the approbation of King Charles XIII of Sweden, who honoured him in July 1809 with a knighthood of the Order of Gustavus Vasa.
 In May 1813 he was appointed a knight bachelor by the Prince Regent.

 On the death of his father in 1811 Jamison inherited several grazing properties close to Sydney, including 1000 acres (405 ha) near Penrith, together with some city property.
 He arrived in Sydney in the Broxbornebury in 1814 to look after his interests, until then administered by D'Arcy Wentworth.
 He soon became associated with the public and official affairs of the colony.
 He accompanied Governor Lachlan Macquarie on his visit to the interior in June 1815, and in 1818 explored the Warragamba River.
 In 1817 he was one of the founders of the Bank of New South Wales, and asked the British government to appoint him a member of any proposed colonial council.